 At the back of the lot is a shop which mostly carries knit and spandex fabric.
 It has recently merged with the shop next door which has a lot of special occasion apparel fabrics.
 I got the sequin fabric for my daughter’s prom dress at one of these shops.
 I also bought boning and lining for it and still left spending less that $100.

 And then finally, around the corner, is the Dallas Home Fabric Center.
 This place is HUGE!
 The first several times I went shopping in this area, I didn’t go in here.
 I assumed it was all home decor.
 But when I took my mom, she wanted some upholstery fabric, so we went in.
 They have so.much.fabric here.
 From tables of leather hides…

 To apparel fabric I found literally in the farthest corner of the warehouse…

 To aisle and aisles that look like this:

+Update note: Golden D’Or has closed.
 On our way out, we always stop at Golden D’Or fabrics, which is on Harry Hines.
-This is a more typical fabric store with prices more like you’d see in a big box store, though there is also much, much more selection.
+This is a more typical fabric store with prices more like you’d see in a big box store.
+However there is also much, much more selection.
 But the hidden gem of inexpensive fabric in this store is the clearance room in the back corner.
 Everything in here is 50% off, and I’ve found everything from knits to athletic mesh to designer quilting cotton.
-Just remember that you have to get everything from this room cut, wrapped and priced before you can go back out into the rest of the store to shop.
+Everything from this room needs to be cut, wrapped and priced.
+Then you can go back out into the rest of the store to shop.

-Golden D’Or also has notions and a Baby Lock store at the front, so I will often grab machine accessories on my way out too if I need any.
+Wherehouse Fabrics also has a sewing machine sales and repair store inside.
+So I will often grab machine accessories on my way out too if I need any.

 So, there you have it.
-Dallas is a 3 1/2 hour drive from me, but I do make the trip a couple of times a year because you just can’t beat that kind of shopping.
+The Dallas area is a 3 hour drive from me, but I do make the trip a couple of times a year because you just can’t beat that kind of shopping.